A career commercial photographer who fell in love with the mountains around Pagosa Springs so much that he moved there.

-Lodging, travel insurance (we do offer it as an add-on -from a travel insurance company), meals (other than the last), snacks, souvenirs, transportation to the different locations we will be going -we encourage you use your own car or carpool with other attendees.)
+Lodging unless you are joining us at the rented home, travel insurance (we do offer it as an add-on -from a travel insurance company), meals (other than the last), snacks, souvenirs, transportation to the different locations we will be going -we encourage you use your own car (rental) or carpool with other attendees.

 6What brand of equipment are the instructors familiar with?

 One of our instructors is the owner of a photography school and he has to keep up with all the major camera brands in order to accommodate all his students.
 So we can help anyone no matter what camera brand they have (Nikon, Canon, Sony, Olympus, Panasonic/Lumix, Fuji, etc.)

 7How many participants in the group?

 Up to 12.
 We like to have a small class size so that we can give individualized attention.
 With three teachers, that’s a ratio of about six per instructor!